Introducing this Guide

 Why Go on a Meditation Retreat?

 I had practiced meditation & yoga on and off for several years before my first retreat.
-It always helped me feel a little more relaxed, and on some deeper level, I also “knew it was good for me,” but I can’t say it had any significant impact on how I lived in the world.
+It always helped me to feel a little more relaxed, and on some deeper level, I also “knew it was good for me.”
+However, I was most half-hearted in how much I brought it into my real life.

 And then came my first meditation retreat.

-It was a silent 10 day Vipassana retreat, held in silence with around 10 hours a day of formal meditation, and no reading, writing, or screens.
+It was a 10-day Vipassana retreat, held in silence with around 10 hours a day of formal meditation, and no reading, writing, or screens.

 It was such a profound dive inwards, and I learned things about my patterns of thinking, emoting and identification that I had never before seen.
-It was like an archeological dig into layer after layer of who I was.
+It was like an archeological dig into layer after layer of who I was & what was possible for a human mind.
 Even though I’ve never been much of a crier, I was so broken open that on the final day, tears of joy streamed down my face for hours.

 It didn’t stop there.

-When I returned back home, I noticed that in my daily interactions, I was reliably less reactive and more capable of actually living my deeper truth.
+When I returned back home, I noticed that in my daily interactions, I was noticeably less reactive and more capable of actually living my deeper truths.
 This happened in my core relationships, but also in interactions as simple as being more patient with tech support people, more present with cashiers, and more understanding of other drivers on the road.

-Even though I had been meditating for a few years, I honesty don’t feel like my meditation practice began until that first retreat.
+Even though I had already been meditating for a few years, it didn’t feel like my meditation practice truly began until that first retreat.

-And this isn’t just me.
-I’ve talked with dozens of students, peers and teachers, who have expressed something very similar – the container and intensity of a retreat just lets us go so much deeper than we ever could in daily life.
+Likewise, I’ve talked with hundreds of other long-time meditators who have expressed something very similar — the container and intensity of a retreat just lets us go so much deeper than we ever could in daily life.

-Bringing all this together, if you’re serious about self-understanding, self-growth, and living more intentionally & lovingly, going on a retreat and deepening your meditation practice is easily one of the most powerful things you can do.
+Bringing all this together, if you’re serious about learning what meditation or Buddhism has to offer, going on a retreat and deepening your meditation practice is easily one of the most powerful things you can do.

 Six Things To Consider when Deciding on a Meditation Retreat